JuodaanViinaa/MedPCPy/README.md

 The program creates one additional _bin_ beyond those declared by `"bin_amount"` in which all responses that occurred beyond the last declared _bin_ are aggregated.
 If no such responses exist, the final _bin_ will be empty.

-If it is required to obtain the response distributions of more than one response in a single experiment then the optional argument `"label"` shall be declared with a name that identifies each of the measures that are needed.
+If it is required to obtain the response distributions for more than one response in a single experiment then the optional argument `"label"` shall be declared with a name that identifies each of the measures that are needed.
 The function will create a separate sheet for each measure of each subject, and give it a name composed of the subject name followed by the string used as value for the `"label"` argument.
 For example, if one desires to obtain response distributions for lever presses and nosepoke entries, the necessary dictionaries could take a format like this:

 ```python
 analysis_list = [